IMF expects global financial turnout at U.S.-led Palestinian conference

-The efficacy of the June 25-26 meeting in Bahrain has been in doubt since Palestinian leaders and businesspeople decided to shun it over Washington’s perceived pro-Israel bias and inattention to their political demands.
+The efficacy of the June 25-26 meeting in Bahrain has been in doubt since Palestinian leaders and businesspeople said they would shun it over Washington’s perceived pro-Israel bias and inattention to their political demands.

-Israel’s new election, an upsurge in cross-border fighting and the Palestinians’ resentment at U.S. recognition of Jerusalem as Israel’s capital add to the complicated backdrop.
+Israel’s new election, an upsurge in cross-border fighting and the Palestinians’ resentment at the U.S. decision to recognise Jerusalem as Israel’s capital add to the complicated backdrop.

 However, the IMF, which has been operating in the West Bank and Gaza since 1995, confirmed it and other global financial bodies would be present in Bahrain’s capital Manama.